 At the other end of the scale though – aesthetically speaking – there’s the G-Shock.
 If you want an affordable timepiece that’ll survive more than a bear-mauled Leonardo DiCaprio it’s this beast of a watch.
 You can beat the crap out of the thing and it’ll keep asking for more, whether you opt for one of the digital hybrid versions or the quartz.
 They’re also a streetwear favourite too, with plenty of collaborations with clothing brands, artists, musicians and anyone else that’s far too cool for me to know about.

 The last of the big four Japanese watch brands (shoving Credor and Grand Seiko back under the Seiko umbrella) is also the baby of the bunch.
 In fact, they’ve yet to make too much of an impact here in the UK, despite some decent designs and even more decent price points.
-Unlike Citizen and Casio, their main focus is mechanical watchmaking, but they do cheat a little: their movements are made by Seiko.
-Still, if it makes them more affordable, who cares?
+Unlike Citizen and Casio, their main focus is mechanical watchmaking, right down to their incredibly affordable in-house movements.

 Design-wise they tend to riff off classic styles, keeping things safe and restrained.
 They range from divers that look one snowflake hand away from a Tudor to classical moon phase pieces complete with guilloche dials.
 There’s the occasional curveball like the Orient Star Mechanical Contemporary Watch (their naming policy seems to be say it as you see it), but in general you know what to expect.
 Basically, if you want a specific type of watch but don’t care about brand name, check out Orient.
 They’ll likely have a similar style for far less money.
 Half the time they’ll be better-built too.